A Biology Teacher Ponders Death

 Just Say'n...

-Lately, I have been interacting with groups that advocate a rational and naturalistic perspective.
+I have been interacting with groups that advocate a rational and naturalistic perspective.
 Through this experience, I have noticed how the words we choose to communicate can reflect our understanding of reality.

 The problem is atheism.

 The third paragraph of this article expresses what many people would consider the essence of atheism.
 However, as a theologian, I reject the label of atheist.
-It would be as absurd as a geologist rejecting the reality of rocks or a biologist denying the existence of life.
+It would be as absurd as a geologist dismissing the reality of rocks or a biologist denying the existence of life.

-I think that our ancestors invented gods in the early stages of our cultural evolution to explain the nature, causes, and purpose of things.
+Our ancestors invented gods in the early stages of our cultural evolution to explain the nature, causes, and purpose of things.
 It was a sensible idea based on their limited knowledge of themselves and the universe then and for a long time afterward.

 As a scientific theologian, I embrace the scientific view of the cosmos.
 I also have a rational, emotional, and theistic worldview.
 These positions are not contradictory.